NZR UB class

 The NZR UB class were a series of Ten Wheelers built by American manufacturers for New Zealand Railways (NZR) around the start of the twentieth century.
 Two batches were built by Baldwin in 1898 and 1901 (ten each).
-The earlier engines had slide valves and inside Stephenson motion, the later had piston valves and Walschaerts valve gear, as well as a higher boiler pressure.
+The earlier batch of engines had slide valves and inside Stephenson motion, the later had piston valves and Walschaerts valve gear, as well as a higher boiler pressure.

+Alco engines

 Two additional locomotives were obtained in 1901 from ALCO, one each from Brooks and Richmond.